 DIY Mango Body Butter Instructions:

-3. All the mixture to cool by chilling in the fridge for about 20 minutes.
+- All the mixture to cool by chilling in the fridge for about 20 minutes.

-4. Once the mixture has cooled, whip it with an electric mixer or whisk until you have soft peaks and a creamy texture.
+- Once the mixture has cooled, whip it with an electric mixer or whisk until you have soft peaks and a creamy texture.

-To store, place in an airtight container and set in a cool place—it should keep for about 3-4 months.
+To store, place in an airtight container and set in a cool place—it should keep for about 4-6 months.

 Keep reading for some helpful pro-tips for making your body butter just perfect..

-Pro Tips for DIY Body Butters
+Pro Tips for Making DIY Body Butters

 - It’s helpful to have an electric mixer on hand for that, but a regular whisk will do just fine (see how we kicked it old school?
-Bonus: you’ll get a mini arm workout!)
+Bonus: you’ll get a mini arm workout!).
 If you’ve left your mixture in the fridge for too long, don’t worry, just place your glass bowl in warm water and stir till the mixture has softened.

-Next, let’s talk storage: an airtight container like a mason jar will do just fine.
+- Lastly, let’s talk storage: an airtight container like a mason jar will do just fine.
 It should keep about 2-3 months if stored in a cool area.
 If you live in a warm climate over 75 degrees, you may want to keep it in the fridge to prevent it from melting anywhere but on your beautiful skin!